 When is the right time?

-Nurses should consider who they’d like to ask to provide peer feedback shortly after they’ve completed their self-assessment during registration renewal.
-Peer feedback can be received and given during a planned interaction, or in unplanned and spontaneous moments, such as staff meetings, ward rounds, and over a coffee break.
-It can occur at times throughout the year, to help nurses identify behaviours “in the moment” that they’d like to improve and behaviour they’re proud of and would like to model.
+Nurses should consider who they'd like to ask to provide peer feedback shortly after they've completed their self-assessment during registration renewal.
+Peer feedback can be received and given during a planned interaction or in unplanned and spontaneous moments such as staff meetings, ward rounds, or during a coffee break.
+It can occur at any time throughout the year to help nurses identify behaviours “in the moment" that they'd like to improve on and behaviours they're proud of and would like to model.

 Multisource feedback